Rachel Blaney

+Rachel A. Blaney (born September 18, 1974) is a Canadian politician who served as the member of Parliament (MP) for North Island—Powell River in the House of Commons from 2015 to 2025.
+A member of the New Democratic Party (NDP), she was first elected during the 2015 federal election.
+During the 43rd Parliament, she became her parties whip from 2019 to 2025.

 Background

-Rachel Blaney was raised in Terrace, British Columbia, as an adoptive daughter of a Stellat'en First Nation family.
+Blaney was raised in Terrace, British Columbia, as an adoptive daughter of a Stellat'en First Nation family.
 She moved to Nanaimo to attend Malaspina University-College where she received a Bachelor of Arts degree in First Nation studies.
 She moved to Campbell River in 1998 where she married, and raised three children.
 She worked with the Homalco First Nation before becoming the executive director of the Immigrant Welcome Centre of North Vancouver Island (later the Multicultural and Immigrant Services Association of North Vancouver Island) in 2007.

+Political career (2015–2025)

-In fall 2014, the 40-year-old Blaney sought to be the New Democratic Party (NDP) candidate in the North Island—Powell River riding for the upcoming 2015 federal election, gaining the candidacy over challenger Dave Coles, a retired union leader also from Campbell River.
+In fall 2014, the 40-year-old Blaney sought to be the New Democratic Party candidate in the North Island—Powell River riding for the upcoming 2015 federal election, gaining the candidacy over challenger Dave Coles, a retired union leader also from Campbell River.
 She was encouraged by a visit from party leader Tom Mulcair in December 2014, and campaigned throughout 2015 in preparation for the October election in which she was viewed as a likely contender to wrest her riding away from the Conservative Party.
 In the election, she electorally benefited from a wave of NDP support over Vancouver Island and defeated Conservative Party political advisor Laura Smith, retired meteorologist Peter Schwarzhoff for the Liberal Party and financial administrator Brenda Sayers for the Green Party.